satish-annigeri/rcdesign/docs/source/materials.md

 ## Layers of Reinforcement Bars
 Reinforcement bars are placed in layers parallel to one of the principal axes of a section.
 The atrributes of a layer of reinforcement bars are:

+1. `rebar`: An object of type `Rebar` representing the type of reinforcement bar and its properties.
+Thus it is presumed that all bars in a layer are of the same type.
-1. `dia`: List of diameter of bars in the layer.
+2. `dia`: List of diameter of bars in the layer.
 It is assumed that all bars in a layer are of the same type.
 2. `_dc`: Distance of the centroid of the layer from one of the edged of the section.
 If the distance is positive, it is interpreted as the distance from the highly compressed edge.
 If the distance is negative, it is interpreted as the distance from the tension edge.
 This assumes that the section has an edge parallel to one of the principal axes.
 3. `_xc`: Distance of the centroid of the layer from the highly compressed edge.
 This value is calculated once the size of the section is known.
 It is _not_ an input.
 4. `stress_type`: A string, 'C' if the layer is in compression and 'T' if it is tension.
 It is _not_ an input, but will be decided during analysis of the section depending on where the layer is located with respect to the neutral axis.